Standard Model Theory for the FCC-ee Tera-Z stage: Differential equations for multiloop integrals

 where

 The first expansion is valid thanks to condition 1 ($A_{0}U=0$), while the second is due to condition 4.
 It is easy to show that $\rank \tilde{A}_0<\rank A_0$.
-Indeed, from condition 2 we have $\Ima(A_{0}+(x_1-x_2)A_{1}P)\subseteq \Ima A_{0}+U$, and from condition 3 it follows that $\bar{P}(\Ima A_{0}+U)\subsetneq \Ima A_{0}$ (strict inclusion).
-Therefore $\Ima \tilde A_{0} \subsetneq \Ima A_{0}$ which implies $\rank \tilde{A}_0<\rank A_0$.
+Indeed, from condition 2, we have $\Ima(A_{0}+(x_1-x_2)A_{1}P)\subseteq \Ima A_{0}+U$, and from condition 3 it follows that $\bar{P}(\Ima A_{0}+U)\subsetneq \Ima A_{0}$ (strict inclusion).
+Therefore, $\Ima \tilde A_{0} \subsetneq \Ima A_{0}$ which implies $\rank \tilde{A}_0<\rank A_0$.

-In Refs. \cite{Barkatou2007,barkatou2009moser,Lee:2014ioa} finding the subspace $U$ with the properties 1-3 relied on quite technical issues (in particular, Claim 1 and Algorithm 1 of Ref. \cite{Lee:2014ioa}.
-Here we will present a much more simple algorithm to find $U$.
-We start from the Moser's necessary criterion of reducibility \cite{Moser1959}:
+In Refs. \cite{Barkatou2007,barkatou2009moser,Lee:2014ioa}, finding the subspace $U$ with properties 1 to 3 relies on quite technical issues (in particular, Claim 1 and Algorithm 1 of Ref. \cite{Lee:2014ioa}).
+Here, we will present a much simpler algorithm to find $U$.
+We start from Moser's necessary criterion of reducibility \cite{Moser1959}:

 where $r=\rank A_0$.
 Let us note that this criterion can be reformulated as